SneeringWings52/SubText/README.md

 6. Logging: All major player actions (interactions, quest acceptance, item pickups) are logged for debugging and demonstration purposes.
 7. Extensible Design: Easily add new rooms, objects, or quests by extending the provided classes and updating configuration files (New Locations may require updates to the Location Matrix inside Game file).

 **Core Components**
 GraphicalUserInterface: Manages all GUI and CLI display logic, user input, and scene transitions.
 Game: Singleton class that maintains game state, player progress, and orchestrates all core logic.
 Room & Location: Define the structure of the game world, loading data from configuration files.
 Object & Subclasses: Abstract base for all interactive objects (e.g., Locker, Reactor, Merchant, Partner, Shelf), each with custom interaction logic.
 RoomFactory: Factory pattern for instantiating rooms and their objects based on configuration data.
 Event Filters: Separate classes for handling keyboard input for each player in both GUI and CLI modes.

 ## Getting Started
 Download All Associated: All the files can be found in this git repository.
 Run the Game: Find the cs1op-cw1.bat file and double-click.
-Choose ClI or GUI: Decide between a simpler Command Line Interface or the more complex GUI.
+Choose CLI or GUI: Decide between a simpler Command Line Interface or the more complex GUI.
 Explore and Play: Whichever way you decide, the controls are the same.
 Look below for controls.

 **Controls**
 Player1:
     Q. Left Interact Button and is used to cycle between choices in most menus.
     E. Right Interact Button and is used to interact or exit objects.
     W, A, S, D. The Directional Buttons and is used to move between rooms.
 Can sometimes be used for extra interaction inside objects (Example: W is used to confirm choices.)
 Player2:
     U. left Interact Button and is used to cycle between choices in most menus.
     O. Right Interact Button and is used to interact or exit objects.
     I, J, K, L. The Directional Buttons and is used to move between rooms.
 Can sometimes be used for extra interaction inside objects (Example: I is used to confirm choices.)

 ## Design
 **Simple Class Diagram in Mermaid Syntax:**

     class Game {
         -boolean[] questAccepted
         -int[] items